Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Derivation of Shape Derivative

-Since outer boundaries are not variable, the deformation field $\Vv$ vanishes in small neighbourhoods around $\Ga, \Gd$ and the material derivative is zero, hence the boundary integrals vanish.
-In addition, evaluating the Lagrangian in its saddle point, the first integral vanishes such that we obtain the shape derivative in its final form
+Since outer boundaries are not variable, in general the deformation field $\Vv$ vanishes in small neighbourhoods around $\Ga, \Gd$ and the material derivative is zero, hence the boundary integrals vanish.
+In addition, evaluating the Lagrangian in its saddle point, the first integrals vanish such that we obtain the shape derivative in its final form. \end{proof}